 Joshua 2:1-24; Joshua 6:22-25

 I. Rahab didn’t even belong to God’s chosen nation.
-Yet she humbly followed the plan.
+Yet she sticked to the plan.
 She and everyone in her family was spared while others who lived in rebellion against God were put to death

 II.
 People like Rahab are always “victorious” in everything because they follow God’s insturctions to letter.

-IV.
-If you want to move with the plan patiently wait for God to reveal the perfect time, obey him by surrendering your own will to his, submit to authority and have faith in him
+III.
+If you want to move with the plan patiently wait for God to reveal the perfect time, obey him by surrendering your own will to his, submit to authority and have faith in him.

 I. Gladly God is capable of bringing good out of things that we mess up.
 The very impulse that led Moses to avenge wrong doing apart from due process of law was developed to do the work of God.
 Our mistakes bring the plan to a temporary halt but cannot thwart it.
 Are you in a mess because of presumptuous decisions?